-- Includes provisional language to direct the Department of Finance to seek additional \$3 million of spending authority for the Striking Worker program if expenditures rates are projected to exceed the appropriation during the fiscal year. - Loans \$62 million from the Health Care Affordability Reserve Fund to the General Fund. - Delays Repayment of Health Care Affordability Reserve Fund Loan of \$600 million to be repaid in increments of \$200 million over the fiscal years 2025-26, 2026-27, and 2027-28.

-- Transfers \$109 million be transferred from the Health Care Affordability reserve fund starting in 2025-26 but does not make further ongoing transfers proposed by the May Revision. - Does not include technical provisional language that specifies that Covered California's 2025 coverage year program will provide cost-sharing reductions to individuals at or above 100 percent of the federal poverty level.
+- Includes provisional language to direct the Department of Finance to seek additional spending authority for the Striking Worker fund and One Dollar Premium Subsidy through a JLBC process if expenditures rates are projected to exceed the appropriation during the fiscal year. - Loans \$62 million from the Health Care Affordability Reserve Fund to the General Fund. - Delays Repayment of Health Care Affordability Reserve Fund Loan of \$600 million to be repaid in increments of \$200 million over the fiscal years 2025-26, 2026-27, and 2027-28. - Transfers \$109 million be transferred from the Health Care Affordability reserve fund starting in 2025-26 but does not make further ongoing transfers proposed by the May Revision. - Does not include technical provisional language that specifies that Covered California's 2025 coverage year program will provide cost-sharing reductions to individuals at or above 100 percent of the federal poverty level.